 So you don’t have to spend a fortune on Speedlights, strobes, etc. and you can fully concentrate on building basic necessary food styling and compositional skills.
 So just grab your stuff and go start making stunning images.

 Tip 3: Read a book or an article about photographic composition

 That’s maybe a no-brainer, but I know how lazy you can get if nobody force you to do it.
 Just ask me.
 But that is another really easy to do and effective way of gaining knowledge.

-As photographer no matter what field of expertise you are working you should have heard about same basic theoretical photographic concepts: the rule of thirds, centred symmetry, the rule of odds, frame within the frame, leading lines, diagonals and triangles, using negative space to name just a few.
+As a photographer no matter what field of expertise you are working you should have heard about the same basic theoretical photographic concepts: the rule of thirds, centered symmetry, the rule of odds, frame within the frame, leading lines, diagonals, and triangles, using negative space to name just a few.

 There are so good basic articles around that I only want to share the best with you.
 Go read this article about “20 Composition Techniques That Will Improve Your Photos” from travel photographer Barry O’Carroll.
 One of the best articles I read on that topic in general online so far.